helios-selene/Archive-Master-Thesis/README.md

-This repository represents the archive of user submissions from _Steam_ and _Civ Fanatics_ analyzed in my master's thesis, written at the University of Regensburg (Germany).
+This repository represents the archive of user content from _Steam_ and _Civ Fanatics_ analyzed in my master's thesis, written at the University of Regensburg (Germany).

 The citation for the user submissions in my thesis follows this example: [username] via [platform], [media] von [username] ([year of publication]).